 It contains details of any conditions that may have been applied to the permission and reasons for the decision.

 We aim to decide applications and issue the notice within 13 weeks for a major application and 8 weeks for all other application types.

 If the applicant feels their application has been unreasonably refused there are 2 options open to them:

-- Appeal to the Planning Inspectorate following the guidance detailed in the decision notice and our Planning Appeals page.
+- Appeal to the Planning Inspectorate following the guidelines detailed in the decision notice and our planning appeals page

 Third parties do not have the right to appeal although they can make a complaint to the Local Government Ombudsman

-if there was administrative fault in the way the council handled the matter.
+if there was an administrative fault in the way the council handled the matter.